fanfan42/ansible-role-lsw/files/documentation/GVT-g.md

 # GVT-g

+## Warning

+This virtualization mode is abandoned by Intel since 2020.
+I don't know how much time the Linux kernel will still support it.

 ## Known Bugs

-* Debian only: Boot the VM, it won't work, you have errors 'Permission denied' on some files in the log file: /var/log/libvirt/qemu/*vm-name*.log.
+* Debian only: Boot the VM, it won't work, you have errors 'Permission denied' on some files in the log file: /var/log/libvirt/qemu/*vm-name*lg.log.
 Run this command: `sudo aa-complain /etc/apparmor.d/libvirt/libvirt-fca46f9a-f8f6-45f6-8d73-28a7b7e8684f`.
 * If booting on Windows from grub/systemd-boot with a dedicated disk for the VM, Windows takes the lead to boot at each reboot.
 You have to manually reset the boot order in your BIOS in order to boot on Linux again.
 * When building on GVT-g, if you want to install Ninite packages, the display doesn't work really well, windows (not Windows) dont display.
 You have to follow progress by hovering the mouse on the Ninite window installer, you will see progress.
 When it's finished, right click and close the window, VM will shutdown and Ansible play continues as well.
 * When using Looking Glass, at the very first boot, LG doesn't connect to Windows, the VM musts be shut down and restarted.
 At the really first boot, Windows makes some updates on its peripherals, take 2 minutes before stop and start the VM.